AdobeDocs/experience-manager-65.en/help/communities/working-with-qna.md

 * **Deny Answers**

-  If checked, trusted member moderators are allowed to deny posted answers and prevent the answer from appearing on the public Q&A forum.
+  If checked, trusted member moderators are allowed to deny posted answers and prevent the answers from appearing on the public Q&A forum.
 Default is deselected.

 * **Close / Reopen Topics**